exoplatform/exo-documentation/docs/UserReward.rst

 Wallet security
 ~~~~~~~~~~~~~~~~

-Each wallet has a private key.
-It's important to save the private key of your wallet and keep it to your self following these steps :
+Each wallet uses a pair of public and private keys.
+The public key is used ad the address on the blockchain network.
+The private key must be secured as it allows to do any operation in the blockchain account (such as stilling your funds!).
+Without the private key, access to the funds is impossible.
+Thus, it's important to secure the private key and save in case of loss  :

 - Click on security icon to display security popup